k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 The authentication within HashiCorp Vault is done by either tokens that can be used directly or using one of HashiCorp's other [auth methods](https://developer.hashicorp.com/vault/docs/concepts/auth), in which case the token is dynamically generated.

-Fabric supports 2 authentication methods:
+Fabric supports two authentication methods:

 * Directly - where AUTH_TOKEN should be set.

-  When using this method, Fabric accesses the Vault URL with the token as the auth credentials in order to get the secret.
+  When using this method, Fabric accesses the Vault URL with the token as the auth credentials to get the secret.

 * [AppRole](https://developer.hashicorp.com/vault/docs/auth/approle) - which is based on the role that Fabric is associated to in the Vault.

-  When using the AppRole method, Fabric first accesses the *approle* URL to dynamically get a token, and then uses the token as the auth credentials for the purpose of getting the secret.
+  When using the AppRole method, Fabric first accesses the *approle* URL to dynamically get a token, then uses the token as the auth credentials to get the secret.
 For this method, you should specify the following attributes:

-  * ROLE_ID - the role that Fabric is associated to in the Vault.
+  * ROLE_ID - the role that Fabric is associated with in the Vault.
-  * SECRET_ID - the secret that is used for getting the token.
+  * SECRET_ID - the secret that is used to get the token.
   * APPROLE_URL (optional) - in cases where the AppRole endpoint is not the default setting (default setting ends with "/approle").